youand18/CS0-dasanders/README.md

   ## 4 - Conditionals
 - met all the requirements, implemented automatic testing
-- and I did the bonus objective.
+- all conditional logic checks out and returns proper answer.
-- grade 110/100
+- grade 100/100
 ### Labs